CAMANEM/Rubik-Cube-Simulator-in-Racket/README.md

 # Rubik Cube Simulator in Racket

-This is simulation of a rubik's cube movements, where the user gives the movements that wants to do, and optionaly an intial state of the cube.
+This is a simulation of a rubik's cube movements, where the user gives the movements that wants to do, and optionaly an intial state of the cube.

 This program was made as a homework for the *compiler and interpreter languages* course of the career Computer Engineering in the Instituto Tecnológíco de Costa Rica.